 Register your RTS account with the Arizona legislature.
 RTS is a website that allows the public to register opinions and voice comments on bills as they are discussed during committee hearings in the Arizona Senate or House of Representatives.
 Learn more about how to create an account by visiting this page on the ACLU of Arizona website.
 Note that accounts must be activated in person before you will have full access to all RTS system functions.
 If you are unable to visit the Capitol in person to activate your account, you can fill out an online form to allow volunteers with the Civic Engagement Beyond Voting to create an account on your behalf.
 After your account is activated, review the AZ legislature's RTS manual for step-by-step instructions on how to use the system.

 Find and contact your legislators.
 First, use the online district locator tool to look up your address and see your AZ Senate and House district.
 After locating your districts, look up your legislators.

 Sign up to tell your story.
-GLSEN Phoenix has developed a training on how to tell your story as part of the legislative process, including during hearings around anti-LGBTQ bills.
+GLSEN Arizona has developed a training on how to tell your story as part of the legislative process, including during hearings around anti-LGBTQ bills.
 Scroll down for more information.

 Participate in Lobby Days:

 Educate yourself on the issues by reviewing these policy resources.

 GLSEN Toolkit for Fighting Bills Targeting GSAs (coming soon! )

 Learn to tell your story to advocate for LGBTQ+ youth!

 This legislative session, GLSEN Arizona is offering free biweekly Zoom workshops to equip community members – students, educators, school administrators, and parents – with the practical knowledge needed to deliver their own 2-minute testimony at the legislature and during school board meetings.